 The Health Services' Board is both state and federal budget-responsive.
 The Health Services operates as the applicant agency for the two member counties and receives funding for various federal and state public health programs from the Minnesota Department of Health and the Minnesota Department of Human Services on a noncompetitive population needs-based formula or through a competitive grant application process.
 Funding will fluctuate according to state and federal actions and population changes.
-There were no increases in fees for the 2021 food, beverage, and lodging licenses.
+There were increases in fee rates for the 2022 food, beverage, and lodging licenses.
+On average, each of the rates went up ten percent.